Skip to Content

 Here are all the essentials you’ll need for your fall trip to Vermont, not including clothing.

 Insider tip: Don’t buy a black suitcase!
-Twice we’ve had someone pick up our suitcase from the luggage carousel (when we’ve checked our bags).
-An honest, but painful, mistake.
+Twice, we’ve had someone pick up our suitcase from the luggage carousel (when we checked our bags).
+An honest but painful mistake.
 Go with a bright color so that you always know that your suitcase is yours!

 A day pack.
 Your day pack should do double duty as your lightweight personal item (in lieu of a purse) and a backpack that you can take on day hikes or outings in Vermont.
-The North Face Basin 18 Pack is small, waterproof, and perfect for day hikes and treks around town.
+The Osprey Daylite Pack is small, water-resistant, and perfect for day hikes and treks around town.

 Umbrella.
 Sorry to break it to you, but rain is pretty much a given in Vermont in the fall.
 This tiny umbrella will fit in your day pack and provide a pop of color for those moody Instagram photos.